Enter your work email

 When departments or individuals make purchases outside of approved systems or vendor lists—known as maverick spend—organizations lose control over pricing, quality, and compliance.
 This leads to inconsistent pricing, compliance issues, and budget overruns.

-Fragmented buying also weakens your negotiating power and makes it nearly impossible to enforce company-wide policies.
+Fragmented purchasing also weakens your negotiating power and makes it nearly impossible to enforce company-wide policies.

 Solution: Implement centralized accounts, standardized approval workflows, and shared purchasing lists to curb rogue spending and improve compliance.

-Without consolidated data, procurement leaders can’t easily see where and how teams spend.
-This lack of insight often stems from multiple disconnected systems (e.g., ERPs, procurement platforms, spreadsheets) or inconsistent data formats across departments or cost centers, making it difficult to identify waste or track against budget goals.
+Without consolidated data, you can’t easily see where and how your procurement teams spend.
+This lack of insight often stems from multiple disconnected systems (e.g., ERPs, procurement tools, spreadsheets) or inconsistent data formats across departments or cost centers, making it difficult to identify waste or track against budget goals.

 Solution: Use procurement solutions to unify data across systems, suppliers, and departments.